 Launched a research project through a three-year fellowship from the Robert Wood Johnson Foundation to study mandatory reporting; and,

-We will be opening A Helping Voice line to assist in detecting and reporting abuse.
+We launched A Helping Voice line to assist in detecting and reporting abuse.